Hannah Gray (they/them)

 Violin

-In the Fall of 2008, Hannah attended Northern Arizona University to study Instrumental Music Education and graduated with their degree in Winter 2012.
-During their time at NAU, Hannah performed as a Violist in the university orchestras, collaborated in string quartet performances, and was a member of the women’s music fraternity, Sigma Alpha Iota.
-Upon graduation, Hannah accepted a string teaching position at the Mesa Public Schools, educating 4th – 6th graders how to play violin, viola, cell and bass.
+In the Fall of 2008, Hunter attended Northern Arizona University to study Instrumental Music Education and graduated with their degree in Winter 2012.
+During their time at NAU, they performed as a violist in the university orchestras, collaborated in string quartet performances, and was a member of the women’s music fraternity, Sigma Alpha Iota.
+Upon graduation, Hunter accepted a string teaching position at the Mesa Public Schools, educating 4th – 6th graders how to play violin, viola, cell and bass.
 In addition to teaching, they performed around the Phoenix Metropolitan area with the Aletheia String Quartet.

-When Hannah isn’t teaching or performing, you can find them outside doing just about any activity.
+When Hunter isn’t teaching or performing, you can find them outside doing just about any activity.
 Their favorite activities include camping, rock climbing, hiking, and softball.
-Hannah lives with their wife and dog in the DC area and continues to use music as a tool of communication and to bring people together.
+Hunter lives with their wife and dog in the DC area and continues to use music as a tool of communication and to bring people together.

 Teaches Thursdays Saturdays